What Is Included in a Person's Estate for Federal Tax Purposes?

 Changes made by the 2001 law

 The 2001 tax law affected many states' gift and estate taxes.
-This influence will continue with the $5.25 million estate tax exemption for 2013.
+This influence will continue with the $5.34 million estate tax exemption for 2014 (up from $5.25 million for 2013).
 Historically, state death taxes have been much less significant than federal taxes because many states accepted the federal deduction for state estate tax as their tax amount.
 The 2001 Tax Relief Act changed this in a way that began costing the states significant revenue starting in 2002.
 Some states have responded by increasing their own inheritance and estate taxes to avoid loss of revenue resulting from these changes in the federal law.

 What is in the gross taxable estate?

 A decedent's gross taxable estate is composed of ALL property interests he or she owns.
 This includes: